junxit/us-congress-bills-111/bill.md

 For purposes of this Act, the following definitions apply:

 - **(1)** The term Commission means the Federal Trade Commission.
-- **(2)** The term prepaid calling card has the meaning given the term prepaid calling card by section 64.5000(a) of the Federal Communications Commission’s regulations (47 C.F.R.
-64.5000(a)).
+- **(2)** The term prepaid calling card has the meaning given the term prepaid calling card by section 64.5000(a) of the Federal Communications Commission’s regulations (47 CFR 64.5000(a)).
 Such term shall also include calling cards that use VoIP service or a successor protocol.
 Such term shall also include an electronic or other mechanism that allows users to pay in advance for a specified amount of calling.
 Such term shall not include—
   - **(A)** calling cards or other rights of use that are provided for free or at no additional cost as a promotional item accompanying a product or service purchased by a consumer;
   - **(B)** any card, device, or other right of use, the purchase of which establishes a customer-carrier relationship with a provider of wireless telecommunications service or wireless hybrid service, or that provides access to a wireless telecommunications service or wireless hybrid service account wherein the purchaser has a pre-existing relationship with the wireless service provider; or
   - **(C)** payphone service, as that term is defined in section 276(d) of the Communications Act of 1934 (47 U.S.C.
 276(d)).
-- **(3)** The term prepaid calling card provider has the meaning given the term prepaid calling card provider by section 64.5000(b) of the Federal Communications Commission’s regulations (47 C.F.R.
-64.5000(b)).
+- **(3)** The term prepaid calling card provider has the meaning given the term prepaid calling card provider by section 64.5000(b) of the Federal Communications Commission’s regulations (47 CFR 64.5000(b)).
 Such term shall also include—
   - **(A)** a provider of a prepaid calling card that uses VoIP service or a successor protocol; and
   - **(B)** a provider of a prepaid calling card that allows users to pay in advance for a specified amount of minutes through an electronic or other mechanism.
 - **(4)** The term prepaid calling card distributor means any entity or person that purchases prepaid calling cards from a prepaid calling card provider or another prepaid calling card distributor and sells, re-sells, issues, or distributes such cards to one or more distributors of such cards or to one or more retail sellers of such cards.
 Such term shall not include—
   - **(A)** any retail seller whose only activity with respect to the sale of prepaid calling cards is point-of-sale transactions with end-user customers; or
   - **(B)** any person whose only activity with respect to the sale of prepaid calling cards is the transport or delivery of such cards.
-- **(5)** The term wireless hybrid service is defined as a service that integrates both commercial mobile radio service (as defined by section 20.3 of the Federal Communications Commission’s regulations (47 C.F.R.
-20.3)) and VoIP service.
+- **(5)** The term wireless hybrid service is defined as a service that integrates both commercial mobile radio service (as defined by section 20.3 of the Federal Communications Commission’s regulations (47 CFR 20.3)) and VoIP service.
-- **(6)** The term VoIP service has the meaning given the term interconnected Voice over Internet protocol service by section 9.3 of the Federal Communications Commission’s regulations (47 C.F.R.
-9.3).
+- **(6)** The term VoIP service has the meaning given the term interconnected Voice over Internet protocol service by section 9.3 of the Federal Communications Commission’s regulations (47 CFR 9.3).
 Such term shall include any voice calling service that utilizes a voice over Internet protocol or any successor protocol in the transmission of the call.
 - **(7)** The term fees includes all charges, fees, taxes, or surcharges applicable to a prepaid calling card that are—
   - **(A)** required by Federal law or regulation or order of the Federal Communications Commission or by the laws and regulations of any State or political subdivision of a State; or
   - **(B)** expressly permitted to be assessed under Federal law or regulation or order of the Federal Communications Commission or under the laws and regulations of any State or political subdivision of a State.